Medical devices are registered and categorized by class or risk as shown below, including some examples of each class:

 Stage Two: Placement on Market

 - Manufacturers or local authorised representatives (LARs) of manufacturers apply to register medical devices and establishment licenses.

 - Importers and distributors are required to apply for an establishment license to import/distribute medical devices.
 Both must also ensure compliance to Good Distribution Practice & advertising requirements.

 Stage Three: Post Market

-- Establishments are required to monitor safety and performance of products and also carry out other post-market obligations like handling complaints, recalls and the GHTF recommendations – Medical Devices Post Market Surveillance: Content of Field Safety Notices.
+- Establishments are required to monitor safety and performance of products and also carry out other post-market obligations including handling complaints, recalls and the GHTF recommendations – Medical Devices Post Market Surveillance: Content of Field Safety Notices.

 - Users of medical devices are expected to use, maintain and dispose medical devices appropriately.